"Putin realized there may be no way out," says Russian tycoon

-Russian troops began the war in Ukraine on February 24, with Putin announcing the objectives of “demilitarization” and “denazification” of the former Soviet state, as well as the protection of Russian speakers in the country.
+Russian troops began the war in Ukraine on February 24, with Putin announcing as objectives the “demilitarization” and “denazification” of the former Soviet state, as well as the protection of Russian speakers in the country.

 But with Russia’s failure to quickly occupy the country due to strong Ukrainian resistance, Moscow recently announced a change in its war objectives, saying it will focus on “liberating” the Donbass region of eastern Ukraine.
 The West, however, is skeptical of the version.

 “Putin is cornered when it comes to the military operation,” Khodorkovsky said.
-“Now he has two options: either escalate the escalation, which could mean introducing mobilization or the use of tactical nuclear weapons, or stabilize the situation and start serious peace talks.”
+“Now he has two options: either escalate, which could mean introducing mobilization or the use of tactical nuclear weapons, or stabilize the situation and start serious peace talks.”

 West’s position needs to be clear